DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/global-ratelimit.md

 3. Configure the global rate limit policy for the domain (assuming that the gateway has enabled the global rate limit plugin).

 4. Access the API based on the domain.
-Execute the following command:
+Run the following command:

     ```
     while true; do curl -w " http_code: %{http_code}"  http://ip.test:30000/; let count+=1; echo " count: ${count}"; done